-I had intended to post this mini-review a while ago, however, I managed to either delete or misplace my original notes (I’ve looked and looked but they’ve mysteriously disappears, and I have no idea what happened…).
+I had intended to post this mini-review a while ago, however, I managed to either delete or misplace my original notes (I’ve looked and looked but they’ve mysteriously disappeared, and I have no idea what happened…).

 The good news is that because of this mishap I’ve had time to digest my thoughts about the deck itself.
-I feel like most people tend to be too quick to post reviews, walkthroughs and “first impressions” of products anyway, and I’d like to at least once in a while go against that trend.
+I feel like most people tend to be too quick to post reviews, walkthroughs, and “first impressions” of products anyway, and I’d like to at least once in a while go against that trend.
 To offer more nuanced thoughts.

 I believe it’s doing both the community and the deck creators a disservice to not give something that’s intended to be used practically the proper attention it deserves.
 Experienced cartomancer will know how much the experience of working with a deck can change over time, and this doesn’t always seem to be accounted for.
 With that lengthy introduction, let’s get down to business (cards)!